Weah's goal gains US bumpy 1-1 draw at Jamaica in qualifier

 “Sometimes you don’t get that call,” Zimmerman said.
 “But I do think it was a foul.
 I think he hit me before hitting the ball.”

-Loud reggae played on speakers during warmups before a crowd of 1,100 at 35,000-seat Independence Park, where a statue of Bob Marley sits outside.
+Loud reggae played on speakers during warmups before a crowd of about 1,000 at 35,000-seat Independence Park, where a statue of Bob Marley sits outside.
 The scoreboard was off, and there was no visible game clock.
 The temperature was a comfortable 83 degrees for the 5 p.m. start.

 U.S. passing was not as crisp on the rough field.
 The central midfield of Adams, Yunus Musah and Gianluca Busio — subbing for suspended Weston McKennie — had 164 touches, down from 224 for the midfield trio in Friday’s 2-0 win over Mexico at the sparkling new stadium in Cincinnati, according to STATS Perform.